yupferris/nvscene-presentation/README.md

  - Am I supposed to meet all of my requirements this way?
    - Seriously?
 One coder in a reasonable amount of my spare time?
 In 2014?

- - I started to become OBSESSED with process
- - To be more specific, I started to become obsessed with MINIMIZING process
-   - Just getting things to work isn't good enough anymore
-   - I want to look back at my work and say "yes, this is elegant, this is pure.
-I'm proud of this."
-   - This just isn't a sensation I get with C++ and assembler blobs.
-     - Now of course, some of this is necessary
-     - Concretions for our abstractions, the things we depend on, don't just materialize out of thin air
-     - But the balance just doesn't feel right.

 ## Additional gif links